turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_pod.md

   c -> 'securityContext' ->> 'privileged' = 'true';
 ```

-### List Pods with access to the to the host process ID, IPC, or network namespace
+### List Pods with access to the host process ID, IPC, or network namespace

 ```sql
 select